Automating video editing in n8n

 Final takeaways

 I treat n8n as glue.
-It moves files, talks to Whisper and GPT-5, writes a Final Cut Pro XML, and lets me focus on the craft parts of editing.
-If you build a searchable B-roll library, request word-level timestamps, split AI tasks into cut-list and matching, and export an .fcpxml for final polishing, you will shave large chunks of repetitive work off your content creation process.
+It moves files, talks to Whisper and GPT-5, writes a Final Cut Pro XML, and leaves me to do the part that needs judgement.
+If you build a searchable B-roll library, request word-level timestamps, split AI tasks into cut-list and matching, and export an .fcpxml for final polishing, you can cut a lot of repetitive work out of the edit.